 In the end it’s about the team

-In-house team or in-house plus extended team, the collection of people still needs to be a team.
+In-house team or in-house plus extended development team, the collection of people still needs to be a team.
 Each member needs to feel a part of the team.
 They need to know where they fit in.
 They need to know their work is appreciated.
 They need to understand that they are part of your success.
 This comes from working together, overcoming challenges together, and celebrating the wins together.

-It takes discipline and practice to achieve the cohesion of a purely in-house team when you move to an extended team model.
+It takes discipline and practice to achieve the cohesion of a purely in-house team when you move to an extended development team model.
 By being prepared with your onboarding and focusing on regular, responsive and consistent communication, by being inclusive, and by addressing issues as soon as they appear, an extended team can expand what you thought was possible to achieve.

 If you’re ready to achieve more, contact us to start building your extended team.
+Team extensions are one of our core offerings.
+We’ve helped startups, scale-ups and SMBs punch above their weight in the marketplace with flexible, on-demand technical expertise.